 Other options for business and pleasure

 There are other top hotels in D.F., of course, including two top business hotels located a block from each other on Chapultapec Park, by Polanco.
 The JW Marriott is the best choice for buttoned-up executives who want to know they’ll have a good working space and no language barriers ever.
 This was originally designed as Mandarin Oriental, so it’s a bit less predictable than your usual Marriott and the club level here has its own first-floor entrance and elevators.

 The W Hotel Mexico City naturally appeals to a less conservative crowd.
-Rooms are bright and playful, most of them 450 square feet or more.
-(Some have a hammock to swing on even.)
+Rooms are bright and playful, most of them 450 square feet or more, with some kind of sitting area and often a good city view.
 Staffers are cool and ready to put on a hipster performance.
-The lounge that dominates the first floor is a local hotspot and pulses into the wee hours.
+The lounge that dominates the first floor is a local hotspot, but doesn’t pulse as late into the wee hours as it used to.
 There’s a 24-hour fitness center with a trainer of course in this hotel where the unkempt and paunchy are not expected to apply.
 With 237 rooms to fill, deals often abound here.
-Check rates with Starwood or Priceline.
+Check rates with Marriott or Priceline.